December 21, 2024

 Close-up showing the colored Nelson radiator emblem (1920)

 I suspect that, at a time when the Nelson company was struggling to survive, with falling sales and lack of finance, Emil Nelson may have decided to produce a brightly colored emblem to enhance the appeal of the Nelson, which had a rather drab metal emblem, and possibly to make the Nelson appear to be a new model without the expense of making any other material changes to the car.
 The 1920 Nelson was much the same as the 1917-1919 model.
 Putting a new emblem on a car to give the appearance of a new model was not uncommon for motor car companies in financial trouble.
-This could have taken place before the 1920 bankruptcy but, either not followed through or only a few colored enamel emblems may have been made and used.
-We may never know.
+The new emblem shown above was clearly designed before the September 1920 reorganization and a small batch of emblems may have been made before going into receivership in March 1920.

 This is a reproduction Nelson radiator emblem ms